10 National Parks that May Surprise You

 White Pine County

-Great Basin National Park in Nevada is as remote as it is spectacular.
+Great Basin National Park is as remote as it is spectacular.
 It is a frequent stop for amateur astronomers, as it is one of the darkest places in the United States untouched by city lights.
-Located near the Utah border, Great Basin offers exploration opportunities for spelunkers in the Lehman Caves; fascinating limestone caverns nestled within pine covered outcroppings.
+Located near the Utah border, Great Basin offers tours in the Lehman Caves; fascinating limestone caverns nestled within pine-covered outcroppings.
+Watch this Lehman Cave orientation video.
+Visitors will be rewarded on some park hikes with views of Wheeler Peak (13,063 feet/3,981.6 m) or seeing one of the amazing 5,000 year old bristlecone pine trees.

 Nevada & Arizona